cysouw/diathesis/text/c02_structure.md

 ### Chained object diatheses {#sec:intro-object-chains}

 Chains of object diatheses (i.e. chains with the object in the middle of the chain) can always be interpreted as a combination of two isolated ('single') object diatheses from the previous section.
 However, not all theoretically possible combinations are attested (see [@fig:objectchains]).
-The most frequently attested diatheses are the highlighted ~~object exchange~~ diatheses ([@sec:intro-object-exchange]).
+The most frequently attested diatheses are the highlighted ~~object exchange~~ diatheses ([@sec:intro-object-exchange] ff.).
 A few incidental examples of ~~chained case change~~ are also attested ([@sec:intro-chained-case-change]).

 ![Attested chains of object diathesis](figures/objectchains2){#fig:objectchains}

 #### Object exchange {#sec:intro-object-exchange}

-The highlighted diatheses in the center and bottom-right of the figure are the most frequent object chains, called collectively ~~object exchange~~.
-Most of these diatheses are used with verbs that involve some kind of part/whole relations between objects.
-Additionally, these diatheses have a strong resultative component in that the new object is the affected result of the action.
+The highlighted diatheses in the center and bottom-right of the figure are the most frequent object chains, called collectively ~~object exchange~~ because the accusative object is replaced by another role in the process of the diathesis.
+Most of these diatheses are used with verbs that involve some kind of part/whole relations between roles.
 A typical example is the diathesis between *schmieren* and *beschmieren* 'to smear, to spread' [@next], see [@sec:preverb-applicative-antipassive].
 In such examples a prepositional phrase (*auf*) turns into a new accusative, while the old accusative is turned into a prepositional phrase (*mit*).
 So, syntactically the accusative object is exchanged from *Salbe* to *Wunde*.
 Semantically, the *Wunde* is the 'whole' to which the 'part' *Salbe* is applied.

 ::: ex
 ~~Object exchange~~